Guilt in Grief

 Struggling with Guilt in Suicide Grief Parents of children who die by suicide often battle anadded type of guilt.
 Even if they do not blame themselvesfor not directly intervening in the suicidal act, they often feelguilt over some perceived mistake in raising their children.“Where did I go wrong?,” “I pushed them too hard.” and“If we…

-I Want to Believe– I Want to Believe- –that with enough love and laughter, books and reading, friends and family, children grow up to be happy –the stage is set early for dreams to come true: Skies dazzle in brilliant blue, clouds drift idly, stretches of pastures and woodlands lend serenity -all families stick together–even…
+I Want to Believe I want to believe–that with enough love and laughter, books and reading, friends and family, children grow up to be happy I want to believe–the stage is set early for dreams to come true: Skies dazzle in brilliant blue, clouds drift idly, stretches of pastures and woodlands lend serenity I want…

 Keep reading“When Someone Takes His Own Life”-Depression and Suicide

 “When Someone Takes His Own Life” Excerpt from “The Healing of Sorrow” Norman Vincent Peale In many ways, this seems the most tragic form of death.
-Certainly itcan entail more shock and grief for those who are left behind than any other.
-And often the stigma of suicide is what rests most heavily on those…
+Certainly it can entail more shock and grief for those who are left behind than any other.
+And often the stigma of suicide is what rests most heavily on…

 Keep readingIf Only a Mother’s Love Could Have Saved You-A Poem About Losing a Child